 - Implant deflation, rotation (for anatomic shaped ones), or malposition

-- Temporary or permanent change in nipple or breast sensation
+- Temporary or possibly permanent changes in nipple or breast sensation

-Almost all patients will require at least one implant exchange/replacement surgery in their lifetime, and a large portion of them will need more.
+Almost all patients will require an implant exchange/replacement surgery in their lifetime, and a large portion of them will need more.
 Implants are generally expected to last around 10 years, although many do last longer.
-When it reaches the end of its lifespan, the implant will rupture and will need to be replaced.
+At the end of its lifespan, the implant will likely rupture and need to be replaced.
 The exchange/replacement surgery usually requires less recovery time than the initial surgery.
-Incisions will generally be made through the original ones, but occasionally a breast lift (or mastopexy) may be needed at the same time.
+Incisions will generally be made using the original ones, but occasionally a breast lift (or mastopexy) may be needed at the same time.

 Breast Augmentation Cost: Starts at